3DGR-CT: Sparse-View CT Reconstruction with a 3D Gaussian Representation: Method

-Then we compute the gradient $\nabla I_{FBP}$ of each voxel in the FBP-reconstructed image $I_{FBP}$.
-We rank the coordinates of these voxels ${V_i}$ based on the norm of their gradient $||\nabla I_{FBP}(V_i)||$.
-Voxels with very large gradients are usually streaking artifacts in the FBP-reconstructed image.
-Therefore, we take the coordinates of voxels with medium gradient norms to initialize the Gaussian centers ${C_j}$.
-For each initialized point $C_j$, we calculate number of their neighbors $N(C_j, r)$ within a distance $r$.
-The radius $\sigma_j$ of the Gaussian at $C_j$ is set to be inversely proportional to the number of neighbors; and the intensity $I_j$ is set to be proportional to the intensity of the FBP-reconstructed image at $C_j$.
+Next, we compute the gradient $\nabla {\bar I}_{FBP}$ of each voxel.
+The voxel coordinates ${V_i}$ are ranked by their gradient magnitude $||\nabla {\bar I}_{FBP}(V_i)||$.
+Voxels with very large gradients are usually affected by streaking artifacts; therefore we initialize the Gaussian centers with coordinate of medium magnitude voxels.

+For each initialized point $C_j$, we calculate the number of their neighbors $N(C_j, r)$ within a distance $r$.
+The covariance $\Sigma_j$ of the Gaussian at $C_j$ is initialized isotropically, represented by a scalar value $\sigma_j$ set inversely proportional to the number of neighbors.
+The intensity $t_j$ is set to be proportional to the intensity of the FBP-reconstructed image at $C_j$.
+This FBP-guided initialization differs from uniform initialization where Gaussians would be uniformly distributed in space with identical scaling and intensity values.

+where $k_{\sigma}$ and $k_t$ are coefficients determining the Gaussian width and intensity, respectively.
+For isotropic Gaussians, the scaling parameter $s$ is initialized and restricted to be the same for all directions as $s=[\sigma_j, \sigma_j, \sigma_j]$, while for anisotropic Gaussians, the scaling parameters can be different in each direction during the optimization process.
+The rotation parameter $q$ is initialized to the identity rotation $q=[1,0,0,0]$.
+As we initialize the Gaussian centers using the index of the voxel grid (e.g., ranging from [0, 256] for a $256\times256\times256$ image), we normalize the initialized Gaussian centers by dividing their maximum range to map them into [0,1].
+The intensity of CT image is also normalized to [0,1].
+We utilize a sigmoid activation function to ensure that the intensity values remain within the desired range.
+For scaling, we employ an exponential activation function.

+While INR-based methods can leverage prior information for parameter initialization, as demonstrated in NeRP \citep{nerp}, there are key differences in our approach.
+NeRP relies on prior images from either different phases of a 4DCT scan or previous acquisitions of the same subject - data that is not consistently available in clinical practice.
+In contrast, our method utilizes only the FBP-reconstructed image from the current acquisition, making it more practical for routine clinical use.
+Furthermore, while NeRP could theoretically use FBP-reconstructed images for initialization, our approach offers two distinct advantages: it eliminates the need for an additional fitting stage, and more importantly, our experimental results (Table \ref{tab:main-results}) demonstrate that FBP-based initialization of NeRP does not yield performance improvements.
+This underscores the effectiveness of our more direct, Gaussian-based approach to utilizing FBP information.